-Export Them to a Google or Excel Spreadsheet
+Export Workflows to a Google or Excel Spreadsheet

-You have to see all your workflows in one place.
-Doing it in Excel or Google lets you make notes, highlight, or mark off the ones you’ve reviewed so you don’t get overwhelmed (which can happen if you have a lot!)
+Start by looking at all of your workflows in one place.
+Viewing them in Excel or Google lets you make notes, highlight, or mark off the ones you’ve reviewed so you don’t get overwhelmed (which can happen if you have a lot!).

 Make a “Clean Up” Column in Your Spreadsheet

-With these columns, you can mark what workflows need to be looked at.
+With these columns, you can mark what workflows need further review.
 You can also make filters or labels such as Active, Unused, and Unnecessary.

 Get Buy-in From Your Team

-Before you deem anything unnecessary or unused, get with your team to try and figure out who made it, why it was made, whether or not it needs to go or if you can make adjustments to make it successful once again.
+Before you deem anything unnecessary or unused, get with your team to try and figure out who made it, why it was made, whether it should be trashed, or if you can make adjustments to make it successful again.

 Delete the Unnecessary Ones

-It’s scary, but if you haven’t used a workflow for more than six months and no one in your organization needs it, then it’s safe to delete it.
-Your portal will be easier to go through if you only have what you need!
+If you haven’t used a workflow for more than six months and no one in your organization needs it, then it’s safe to delete it.
+Your portal will be easier to navigate if you only have what you need.
 If you do think you’ll use any workflow again, mark them as inactive.

 Organize Your Remaining Workflows

 When going through your workflows, pay special attention to your naming convention.
 Is it standard or out of control?
 If it’s the second, gather your team to create a naming convention that works for everyone.
 Try to include a persona, a topic, and a goal.
-Whatever you land on, it needs to make sense throughout your company, so everyone’s on the same page!
+Whatever you land on needs to make sense throughout your company, so everyone’s on the same page.

 It’s a good idea to revisit your workflows whenever your company goes through a big transition.
 With a big influx of employees, changes, or both, processes are bound to shuffle.
 Don’t lose any of your hard work in the limbo of it all.